faastjs/faast.js/website/blog/2019-05-01-introducting-faastjs.md

 **What if serverless functions were as easy to use as regular functions?**

 There would be no infrastructure to create, no command lines to run.
-Invoke them, and they would run.
-Finish with them, and they would go away.
-They would work with all of the nice things in your IDE, and be programmable with the powerful tools and libraries you already use.

-So powerful, you could summon a thousand cores to get large jobs done in a snap.
+You would simply write functions and call them, and they would handle everything else needed to run in the cloud.
+They would work with all the nice things in your IDE, and be programmable with the tools you already use.
+So powerful, you could summon a thousand cores to demolish large jobs in a snap.
 So convenient, it would start to feel limiting not to use them. _It would make you think differently about how to write code._

-That's what faast.js is designed to do.
+That's what faast.js was designed to do.

 <!--truncate-->